bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 rather than individual pages, and the code architecture should reflect this mindset.
 Notice how there aren't any page specific styles here.</p>

-<p>The base directory includes common styles and variables to be used across the
+<p>The <span class="hl-red">base</span> directory includes common styles and variables
+to be used across the entire website, layout and typography styles for example.
+The
+<span class="hl-green">components</span> directory
-entire website, layout and typography styles for example.
-The components directory includes styles for specific user interface elements which are broken down into different component files such as alerts and buttons.
+includes styles for specific user interface elements which are broken down into different component files such as alerts and buttons.
 Lastly, the modules directory includes styles for different sections of a page, which are determined by business